cube3power/atsd/rule-engine/functions-property.md

 An optional start date `d` argument controls which property records to include.
 If specified, only property records received on or after the start date are included.
 The start date `d` can be an `iso` date or a [calendar keyword](../shared/calendar.md#keywords).
 If `d` is specified, the entity `e` argument must also be specified.

-The function returns an empty string if no matching roperty records are found.
+The function returns an empty string if no matching property records are found.

 Examples: